mrobayo/lingo-game/README.md

  ----
  There are many things todo, but at least, first complete the game.

-  - Discount points with each letter.
+  - Discount score with each letter.
+  - Implement HINTS
-  - Modal msg if you win/loose
+  - Modal msg if you win/loose.
   - Request a new word (Use a async/await) to some service
   - Register and Save your score.